 - Preheat oven to 350 degrees then line a half sheet pan with a silpat or parchment paper and set aside.

-- Add almond flour, coconut sugar, tapioca flour, chocolate chips, baking soda, and salt to a medium-sized bowl then whisk with a fork to combine.
+- Add almond flour, coconut sugar, tapioca flour, chocolate chips, baking soda, and salt to a medium-sized bowl then stir with a fork to combine.
 Add milk, oil, and vanilla then stir until ingredients are well mixed.

 - Scoop dough by the Tablespoon onto prepared sheet pan then barely wet your fingers and press down gently on each dough mound to flatten slightly.
 Bake for 8-9 minutes or until cookies are light golden brown on top.
 Let cool for 5 minutes before transferring cookies to a cooling rack to cool completely.
 Store in an airtight container on the counter for 4-5 days.